 For more information, ask the author!

-FieldStar Founder Steve Radford is a work-based learning professional specialising in sales.
-Steve is working closely with the Trailblazer group of employers, providing consultancy advice and support as they develop the Standard and the Assessment Plan for the forthcoming level-4 Sales Executive Apprenticeship.
+FieldStar Founder Steve Radford is a work-based learning professional specialising in on-the-spot and short-chain sales, and worked closely with the employer trailblazer group to develop the new level-4 Sales Executive Apprenticeship.

-Steve has also been described as ‘the most helpful person in field sales’, so for more information please feel free to contact Steve, as he’s usually very happy to help if he can!
+Steve has been described as ‘the most helpful person in field sales’, so for more information please feel free to get in touch with Steve, as he’s usually very happy to help.